 You’ve been keeping a list of possible interview questions and the best stories from your past history to illustrate those.
-The stories are very specific, crafted to leave a positive impression to the listener.
+The stories are very specific, crafted to leave a positive impression on the listener.
 You put all these together on a continuous basis, and at times when you weren’t stressed about an upcoming interview.
 When new experiences at work occur that make good stories, you add them to this list.
 Your interview preparation is very proactive!

 Additionally, you list highlights and results, again being specific as possible.
 130% increase in customer satisfaction scores, etc.

 When you found this job posting, it was easy to pick out the highlights and results to put on your resume.
-You selected a subset from your master list, customized to the company and role.
+You selected a subset from your master list, customized to the company, and role.

 Not to mention

-You already had nice report covers ready to go.
+You already had a nice report covers ready to go.
 When they called you for the interview, it was simple to package up the specific resume and cover letters for the position.
-You asked who would be interviewing you, checking spelling to be sure you had their names right and what their title is.
+You asked who would be interviewing you, checking spelling to be sure you had their names right, and what their title is.
 Those cover letters for the portfolios are written specifically to them.
 Easy.

 And you included relevant examples of your work, documentation of awards received, certifications, letters of recommendation, etc. in the packet.
 It only took a few minutes because you already had it ready to go, right?